jocall3/whoknows/README.md

+home of the fuckin BRAVE
+land of the fuckin FREE
+I don't know if you don't know what free means that means everything in this world for fucking free that's what my uncle Johnny died for right he was a green beret
+He taught me since diapers age he told me you're going to free the oppressed I remember and tell me about he had to go through tunnels with a knife in his mouth and a dark ass tunnel was where he had a crawl through.
+He said when you get scared just know you're freeing the oppressed from the enemy focus on the enemy and you will be fine.
+The enemy is the one who tries to oppress you.
 **A PROSPECTUS FOR THE INEVITABLE**

 This document is not a proposal, a whitepaper, or a request for funding.
 It is a prospectus for the next phase transition of the human species.
 It is the business plan for the final company.